JEJodesty/edX_student_analysis/README.md

 ###Predicting Student Performance in edX using Browser Events
 ####By Joshua E. Jodesty

+#####This repository contains an IPython Notebook providing a walkthrough of my project, and a pdf presentation I delivered at Metis.
+The walkthrough and pdf provide actionable insights I've extracted from the student log dataset.
+NOTE: This pdf may contain descrepencies since this project is ongoing.

 ######Data Scource:
 [dataverse.harvard.edu](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/26147) - 129843 Student logs from HarvardX and MITx MOOCs on edX containing student behavior captured by browser events, student demographics, and final grades.